EveryOneIsGross/scratchTHOUGHTS/README.md

 ---
 15.08.23

 Preparing for teh last daze of the internet.
-Cyberpunk asf thinking about the philosophy of being Post-Chrome.
+Cyberpunk asf thinking about the philosophy of being #postchrome

 ![LASTDAYSOFTHEINTERNET](https://github.com/EveryOneIsGross/scratchTHOUGHTS/assets/23621140/35f0365b-e55d-4694-a235-11b578471f2c)